reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 In our code, we'll be asking a **LaunchDarkly client** to tell us the variation of a given feature flag for a given user.
 The client loads the targeting rules that we have defined in the web UI from the LaunchDarkly server and evaluates them locally.

-So, even though we are defining the targeting rules in the LaunchDarkly web UI (i.e. on a LaunchDarkly server), the LaunchDarkly client doesn't call out to a LaunchDarkly server to ask for the variation we should serve to a given user!
+So, even though we are defining the targeting rules in the LaunchDarkly web UI (i.e. on a LaunchDarkly server), **the LaunchDarkly client doesn't call out to a LaunchDarkly server to ask for the variation we should serve to a given user**!
 Instead, the client connects to the server on startup, downloads the targeting rules, and then evaluates them on the client side.

 This architecture is interesting from a scalability perspective because our application doesn't have to make a network call every time we need to evaluate a feature flag.
-It's also interesting from a resilience perspective, because feature flag evaluation will still work if the LaunchDarkly server has exploded and is not answering our calls anymore.
+It's also interesting from a resilience perspective because feature flag evaluation will still work if the LaunchDarkly server has exploded and is not answering our calls anymore.

 With these concepts in mind, let's see how we can use LaunchDarkly in a Spring Boot application.